 Residents must turn their suite/quad and mailbox keys in to a Residence Life and Housing staff member.
 Failure to turn in a room key or mailbox key will result in a $25 fee per key, in addition to a lock change fee of $75.00 when deemed necessary for security purposes.
 Residents will be assessed a fee for keys that are lost or not returned at check-out.
 This includes vehicles that are left in College parking lots without prior permission.

 A resident choosing to terminate the housing agreement is required to meet with the Vice President for Student Affairs or the designee to be advised regarding the financial responsibility.

 The East Hall move-in dates for new residents is the Friday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
 The East Hall move-in dates for returning residents is the Sunday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
 Alternate arrangements following the identified check in times will need to be coordinated with the Office of Residence Life & Housing .

 Residents must vacate the halls 24 hours after their last final exam during the fall and spring semesters.
 Residents will be charged $25 per half hour after the building closes if they fail to vacate-not to exceed $200.
-Any exceptions to this policy must be approved by the Vice President for Student Affairs or his/her designee, a minimum of one week in advance.
+Any exceptions to this policy must be approved by the Vice President for Student Engagement & Retention or his/her designee, a minimum of one week in advance.